 The Julien Dubuque International Film Festival (JDIFF) is a 5-day event in downtown Dubuque that not only brings the finest in independent features, documentaries and short films from across the country and around the world, but many of the filmmakers themselves.
 Attendees come to watch, discuss and support important and interesting films, and enhance the festivals standing as a leading promoter of arts, culture and education.
 JDIFF is known for the quality of films shown, as well as the panels, workshops and opportunities throughout the festival for attendees and filmmakers and was voted one of the "Top 25 Coolest Film Festivals in the World" by MovieMaker Magazine.

-The Muscatine Independent Film Festival is a showcase for local and regional short filmmakers and is designed to encourage and acknowledge their creative efforts.
+The Muscatine Music and Independent Film Festival (MIFF) is a showcase for local and regional short filmmakers and is designed to encourage and acknowledge their creative efforts.
 It is hoped that providing an awards venue for regional artists will inspire creativity and innovative artistic media.
 This event is also an effort to provide Midwest residents and visiting artists with an engaging evening of entertainment.
 MIFF accepts entries from across the globe in various award categories, and filmmakers are encouraged to participate in a Question and Answer session after their film screens.
 Participants will also appreciate theme-based film blocks and Muscatine’s downtown historic district, where the after-parties and awards are held.
+MIFF also showcases independent musical talent.

 Oneota Film Festival

-The Oneota Film Festival (OFF, now in its 11th Season) is a local, non-profit arts organization dedicated to bringing great films about important issues to Northeast Iowa.
+The Oneota Film Festival (OFF) is a local, non-profit arts organization dedicated to bringing great films about important issues to Northeast Iowa.
 Our mission is to show independent films that inform, inspire, and engage our audience.
 These films include documentaries, student films, fiction films, and animations.
 All OFF events are FREE for everyone to attend and often appropriate for all ages.
 OFF is made possible by the generous donations of our sponsors, members, and event attendees.

 Sioux City International Film Festival